A person practicing placing stones down for a pathway while a teacher supervises.

 Waza to Kokoro: Hands and Heart is the Japanese Garden Training Center’s flagship program.
 This program helps Japanese gardens outside of Japan find authentic, locally-appropriate solutions in design, construction, maintenance, and preservation.
 It is designed for professionals working in Japanese gardens, but is also open to landscape design and construction professionals as well as students of landscape-related disciplines.
 We are a Landscape Architecture Continuing Education System accredited provider.

-The Seminar will be held at Portland Japanese Garden and offsite venues, where participants will get a chance to explore and learn from its authentic techniques, design, and composition.
+The Seminar will be held at Portland Japanese Garden and select offsite venues, providing opportunities to study and learn from authentic techniques and design in context.

 True to its philosophy of combining the western teaching and eastern teaching, everything will be taught in English while providing a very profound experience through the art of tea.
 This year, our Garden Curator and Director of Japanese Garden Training Center, Hugo Torii, will lead the seminar and we will also have a guest instructor from Japan.